Get your personal plan match in 2 minutes

 The voluntary contribution risk: Contributions are not guaranteed.
 While most cases get 100% funding, some get 80% funding or less.
 Full failures are rare (~1–2%) but possible.

 Considering CrowdHealth?
-Read our detailed CrowdHealth review for real claim data, member feedback, and the true cost including advisory fees.
+Read our detailed CrowdHealth review for real claim data, member feedback, and the full cost breakdown.

 The Guarantee vs Voluntary Tension